-All CLCS students must participate in two Saturday school days for El Sistema performances.
+All CLCS students must participate in two Saturday school days for El Sistema music performances.
 This is an integral part of students' demonstration of their learning.
-Students are accountable for this time and undocumented absences may affect students ability to demonstrate their progress.
+Students are accountable for this time and undocumented absences may affect students ability to demonstrate their progress and are considered a school day absence.